jfelipearaujo/gvm/README.md

 ## How to use:

-Before anything else, you must download the correct version (x64/x86) for your windows, see the [release](https://github.com/jfelipearaujo/gvm/releases) page.
+Before anything else, you must download the correct version (x64/x86) for your system, see the [release](https://github.com/jfelipearaujo/gvm/releases) page.

 Download the zip file, extract all the content in some folder.

 Example:

 ```
+# on Windows
 C:\Users\{userName}\.gvm\bin\
 ```